leminlimez/Nugget-Mobile/README.md

 ![Artboard](https://github.com/leminlimez/Nugget-Mobile/blob/1881fdc2b721fd2675a2909e7fbc24769d11bb53/readme-images/icon.png)

 # Nugget (mobile)
 Unlock your device's full potential!
-Should work on all versions iOS 16.0 - 18.1 beta 4 with partial support for iOS 18.1 beta 5-6.
+Should work on all versions iOS 16.0 - 18.2 developer beta 2 (public beta 1).

-This will not work on iOS 18.1 beta 7 or newer.
+This will not work on iOS 18.2 beta 2 or newer.
 Please do not make issues about this, it will not be fixed.
 You will have to use the [pc version of Nugget](https://github.com/leminlimez/Nugget) unless a fix comes in the future.

 A `.mobiledevicepairing` file and wireguard are required in order to use this.
 Read the [sections](#getting-your-mobiledevicepairing-file) below to see how to get those.